tkvangorder/redis-shared-cache-sample/readme.md

 Any time you change the structure of your domain model, there is a potential for a breaking change.

-- Renaming or renaming an attribute in your model (or column in your database)
+- Renaming or deleting an attribute in your model (or column in your database)
 - Adding attributes to your model.
 (Wait, what?
 How does an additive change impact existing software?)

+(There are other types of breaking changes, but the changes to a domain model have more impact with respect to distributed caching.)

 ## What does a distributed cache have to do with this?